irenelam22/CovidHealth/README.md

 ### Nutrition

 The nutrition portion allows the user to search up recipes based on readily available foods within their fridge.
-The website will then generate recipes based on the ingredient list, and detil the amount of ingredients used and missing from the user's list.
+The website will then generate recipes based on the ingredient list, and detail the amount of ingredients used and missing from the user's list.

 ![Searching for ingredients](https://github.com/irenelam22/CovidHealth/blob/master/src/assets/ingredients.png)